Philip Kent-Hughes

 Meaningful action on climate change is possible.
 This book explains how you can be part of the solution.
 Receive step-by-step guidance to help save you money while reducing emissions.
 Also, discover how to influence and compel corporations and government to reduce emissions in line with the best scientific advice.

-Go to the book website
+Go to the Climate Action website

 Booklife by Publisher's Weekly